What is Cervical Cryotherapy?

 There are many options for treating abnormal cervical cells.
-One of these treatments is called cryotherapy, and is usually recommended for mild cases.
+One of these treatments is called cervical cryotherapy (also referred to as cervical cryosurgery) and is usually recommended for mild cases.
 Cryotherapy effectively destroys abnormal cells with a chemical freezing technology.

-Cryotherapy is typically performed as an outpatient procedure in your doctor’s office.
-It is a nonsurgical procedure that is effective at destroying all of the abnormal cells in 77-96% of cases.
+Cervical cryotherapy (also known as cryosurgery of the cervix, cervix cryosurgery) is typically performed as an outpatient procedure in your doctor’s office.
+It is a non-surgical procedure that is effective at destroying all of the abnormal cells in 77-96% of cases.

 How Cryotherapy Works

-When you come in for your cryotherapy treatment, your OB-GYN will ask you to undress from the waist down, much like during a routine pelvic exam.
+When you come in for your cryotherapy treatment, your OB-GYN will ask you to undress from the waist down, much like during a routine pelvic exam, and have you lay on your back on the exam table.
 Your doctor will then use a speculum – a long, metal instrument with narrow, duckbill-shaped paddles – to better access the cervix.

 Cryotherapy is considered a very safe procedure.
-However, there is always a risk of complication with any medical procedure.
+However, there is always a risk of complications and side effects with any medical procedure.

 If you experience:

-- Heavy bleeding (more than your normal menstrual period)
+- Heavy vaginal bleeding (more than your normal menstrual period)

 - Pelvic pain that worsens over time